-2021 also continues to be driven by the COVID-19 pandemic and a state-backed credit support programme for Swiss companies.
-In order to fight the financial consequences of the COVID-19 pandemic for small and medium-sized businesses, such businesses may request from Swiss commercial banks emergency credit lines that are guaranteed by the Swiss government.
-Due to the restrictive covenants of these emergency credit lines (inter alia, a dividend prohibition on a single entity level), an acquirer will need to refinance these emergency credit lines with priority.
+In order to fight the financial consequences of the COVID-19 pandemic for small and medium-sized businesses, the Swiss government decided to provide government guarantees for emergency credit lines provided by Swiss commercial banks to Swiss businesses.
+Due to their restrictive covenants (inter alia, a dividend prohibition on a single entity level) and unless the respective emergency laws are changed, an acquirer will need to refinance these emergency credit lines with priority.